island-is/island.is/apps/web/docs/subpages.md

    2. `yarn nx run api-schema:codegen/frontend-client --skip-nx-cache` Generates types in API based on models.

-   3. `yarn nx run web:codegen/frontend-client --skip-nx-cache` Generates types in the web project based on queries
+   3. `yarn nx run web:codegen/frontend-client --skip-nx-cache` Generates types in the web project based on queries.

-5. Sometimes the schemas don't update properly and your types will be missing.
-To fix this you should try running `yarn codegen`.
+5. If schemas do not update properly and types are missing, try running `yarn codegen`.

 ## Examples